Breakup of Yugoslavia: International recognition of the breakup

-While France, Britain and most other European Community member nations were still emphasizing the need to preserve the unity of Yugoslavia, the German chancellor Helmut Kohl led the charge to recognize the first two breakaway republics of Slovenia and Croatia.
+While France, the United Kingdom and most other European Community member nations were still emphasizing the need to preserve the unity of Yugoslavia, the German chancellor Helmut Kohl led the charge to recognize the first two breakaway republics of Slovenia and Croatia.
 He lobbied both national governments and the EC to be more favourable to his policies, and also went to Belgrade to pressure the federal government not to use military action, threatening sanctions.
 Days before the end of the year on Christmas Eve, Germany recognized the independence of Slovenia and Croatia, "against the advice of the European Community, the UN, and US President George H W Bush".

 In November 1991, the Arbitration Commission of the Peace Conference on Yugoslavia, led by Robert Badinter, concluded at the request of Lord Carrington that the SFR Yugoslavia was in the process of dissolution, that the Serbian population in Croatia and Bosnia did not have a right to self-determination in the form of new states, and that the borders between the republics were to be recognized as international borders.
 As a result of the conflict, the United Nations Security Council unanimously adopted UN Security Council Resolution 721 on 27 November 1991, which paved the way to the establishment of peacekeeping operations in Yugoslavia.

 In January 1992, Croatia and Yugoslavia signed an armistice under UN supervision, while negotiations continued between Serb and Croat leaderships over the partitioning of Bosnia and Herzegovina.

 On 15 January 1992, the independence of Croatia and Slovenia was recognized by the international community.
 Slovenia, Croatia, and Bosnia and Herzegovina would later be admitted as member states of the United Nations on 22 May 1992.
 Macedonia was admitted as a member state of the United Nations on 8 April 1993; its membership approval took longer than the others due to Greek objections.